Transform data in Azure Data Factory version 1

 HDInsight Spark Activity

 The HDInsight Spark activity in a Data Factory pipeline executes Spark programs on your own HDInsight cluster.
 For details, see Invoke Spark programs from Azure Data Factory.

-Azure Data Factory enables you to easily create pipelines that use a published Azure Machine Learning web service for predictive analytics.
-Using the Batch Execution Activity in an Azure Data Factory pipeline, you can invoke a Machine Learning web service to make predictions on the data in batch.
+Azure Data Factory enables you to easily create pipelines that use a published ML Studio (classic) web service for predictive analytics.
+Using the Batch Execution Activity in an Azure Data Factory pipeline, you can invoke a Studio (classic) web service to make predictions on the data in batch.

-Over time, the predictive models in the Machine Learning scoring experiments need to be retrained using new input datasets.
-After you are done with retraining, you want to update the scoring web service with the retrained Machine Learning model.
+Over time, the predictive models in the Studio (classic) scoring experiments need to be retrained using new input datasets.
+After you are done with retraining, you want to update the scoring web service with the retrained machine learning model.
 You can use the Update Resource Activity to update the web service with the newly trained model.

-See Use Machine Learning activities for details about these Machine Learning activities.
+See Use ML Studio (classic) activities for details about these Studio (classic) activities.

 Stored procedure activity

-You can use the SQL Server Stored Procedure activity in a Data Factory pipeline to invoke a stored procedure in one of the following data stores: Azure SQL Database, Azure SQL Data Warehouse, SQL Server Database in your enterprise or an Azure VM.
+You can use the SQL Server Stored Procedure activity in a Data Factory pipeline to invoke a stored procedure in one of the following data stores: Azure SQL Database, Azure Synapse Analytics, SQL Server Database in your enterprise or an Azure VM.
 See Stored Procedure Activity article for details.